 Filing the Appeal

-- An appeal will only be considered if postmarked within thirty calendar days following the postmark date on the envelope in which the appellant was notified of the adverse decision.
+- An appeal will only be considered if postmarked, emailed or faxed within thirty (30) calendar days following the email date in which the Appellant was notified of the adverse decision.

-- NCHEC strongly suggests appeals be sent by certified mail or overnight courier service (UPS, FedEx, etc.) with return receipt requested.
-Appeals by facsimile or e-mail are not accepted.
+- NCHEC strongly suggests appeals be sent by certified mail or overnight courier service (such as FedEx) with a return receipt requested.
+Appeals by facsimile or email are accepted.

-- A fee of $25 must be paid and is not refundable if the appeal is denied.
+- A fee of twenty-five dollars ($25) must be paid and is not refundable if the appeal is denied.

 - An appeal must be submitted in writing (preferably typewritten) to the NCHEC Executive Director who will, in turn, submit it to the appropriate NCHEC decision-making body.
-The written appeal packet must contain the envelope from NCHEC showing the postmark date of the adverse decision.
+The appeal must contain the original notification from NCHEC showing the date of the adverse decision.

 - The only additional information that may be submitted after the initial filing is that which is requested by the appropriate NCHEC decision-making body.